 This helps in building the growth mindset in which the employees are willing to step out of their comfort zone to take initiatives and reasonable risks as well.

-The employees assume that they are working their best unless they get feedback from the managers, which gives the idea of how their performance is.
-Feedbacks help to know where their performance stands and how to make it better.
+The employees assume that they are working their best unless they get feedback from the managers or given a day off as an award, which gives the idea of how their performance is.
+Feedback help to know where their performance stands and how to make it better.

 In a growth mindset, the employee often shares and requests feedback.
 By actively listening to the feedback of the manager, the employee develops a tactical plan to improve his performance.
 It is also recommended to document the feedback and goals so that both managers and employees have access to them.
 Meaningful feedback can actually help to develop the employees.